-I have been doing experiments in my kitchen whether they are routine meals, baking, or any BBQ recipes but always try my level best first, I do it myself and then share it with all if I fail then try and try again nevertheless, the ingredients are wasting, not care but practically
+I have been doing experiments in my kitchen, whether they are routine meals, baking, or any BBQ recipes, but I always try my level best first.
+I do it myself and then share it with all.
+If I fail, then I try and try again.
+Nevertheless, the ingredients are wasting, not caring, but practically.

 As I told you before my kitchen is my lab where I put my experiment daily, I am still is on the learning process sometimes I felt whole life is less for learning a lot, my aim is not to get you bored, but there is no harm to share own thoughts with others so I did today, I just don't come to share my recipes with all I want to share thoughts, experiments, and experiences,